d-michail/firecastnet/README.md

 pip install -U 'jsonargparse[signatures]>=4.27.7'
 ```

+## Icospheres

+Folder `icospheres/` contains the GraphCast icospheres.
+Folder `icospheres-lam` contains tools for local
+area modelling icospheres where some regions are denser while the rest of the world is sparser.

 ### Download the data

 Download the [SeasFire dataset](https://zenodo.org/record/8055879) from zenodo.
 Note it is 44GB.

 Unzip the dataset to a folder of your choice.
 Reference the dataset from the config file.

 ## Tools

 A few helper scripts can be found in this repository.

- - `inference_fcn.py`: Given a cube and a FireCastNet model checkpoint, perform inference and a cube containing the predictions as a variable.
+- `inference_fcn.py`: Given a cube and a FireCastNet model checkpoint, perform inference and produce a cube containing the predictions as a variable.
 - `compute_metrics.py`: Given a cube with a variable with predictions (for classification), output global and per GFED region metrics.
 - `compute_cls_baselines.py`: Compute classification baselines and output them as variables in a cube.

 ## Acknowledgements